-These chorizo tacos are so easy to make and one of the tastiest taco recipes you can make at home.
-The chorizo in these tacos are cooked on a sheet pan with potatoes that soak up all of that delicious chorizo flavor making the most delicious tacos.
-This chorizo taco recipe will be your new favorite weeknight dinner!
+Chorizo potato tacos are the ultimate easy meal to make and one of the tastiest taco recipes you can make at home.
+The chorizo and potato are cooked on a sheet pan making it so easy and it allows all of the delicious chorizo flavor to soak into the potatoes during cooking.
+This chorizo taco recipe will be your new favorite weeknight dinner once you see how easy and delicious it is!

 If you are looking for a really quick meal this chorizo taco recipe is for you.
-These chorizo tacos with potatoes are loaded with so much flavor on their own without any toppings added and makes a great easy to go taco for those busy nights.
+These chorizo potato tacos are loaded with so much flavor on their own without any toppings added and makes a great easy to go taco for those busy nights.

 Because these tacos with chorizo have potatoes added to the sheet pan with them when cooking, the potatoes soak up the juices from the chorizo which makes them so delicious.